HuboPL/LedON/README.md

 The color space used is HSV because of the ease of controlling colors, saturation and brightness in animations, as well as separate values.

 ## Arduino IDE preferences:
 In board manager I recommend to install "esp32" by Espressif Systems in 1.0.6 version.
 Also recommend to install "esp8266" by ESP8266 Comunity in 2.7.0 version.
 These versions are stable and works perfectly with this project.
-Newer versions have caused some connectivity problems.
+Latest version have caused some connectivity and operation issues.

 If you can't find the boards in the manager, try pasting these URLs in the Arduino preferences: https://dl.espressif.com/dl/package_esp32_index.json http://arduino.esp8266.com/stable/package_esp8266com_index.json